Darby Creek Watershed

 What is a Watershed?

-A watershed is an area of land that catches rain and snow that drains or seeps into a body of water, which is known as the Hydrologic Cycle . ( fig 1)
+A watershed is a land area that channel rainfall and snowmelt to creeks, streams, and rivers in a process known as the Hydrologic Cycle . ( fig 1)

 Where is the Darby Creek Watershed?